andres-troiano/uplift-modeling/README.md

 | f11     | 0.0030  | 0.9925  | Low              |
 | f1      | 0.0029  | 0.9968  | Low              |

-**Interpretation:**

-* Some features are classified as **Low risk**, suggesting good randomization.
+* We can see features classified as **Low risk**, suggesting good randomization.
-* Several features (notably **f6, f8, f3**) are **Moderate risk**, due to noticeable imbalance even if not strongly correlated with conversions.
+* Some features (notably **f6, f8, f3**) are **Moderate risk**, due to noticeable imbalance even if not strongly correlated with conversions.
 * No feature crossed both thresholds simultaneously, so **no High-risk confounders** were detected.

-**Business takeaway:**
-Randomization was largely successful.
+This means that randomization was largely successful.
 However, adjusting for **moderate-risk features** in downstream analyses (e.g. via propensity scores or uplift models) can further reduce residual bias, ensuring the campaign's uplift estimates are robust.

 ## 2. Baseline Causal Effect Estimates